zetenyLevay/routing-project-1-2/README.md

 ## Features

+### GUI
 - Feature 1: Description of feature
 - Feature 2: Description of feature
 - Feature 3: Description of feature

+### Console
+- Ability to load .zip files into .db files using the load command described under [CLI Usage Examples](#cli-usage)
+- Ability to route from a coordinate to coordinate using the route command described under [CLI Usage Examples](#cli-usage)
 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- Java JDK 11 or higher installed
+- Java JDK 23 or higher installed
-- Apache Maven 3.6.0 or higher installed
+- Apache Maven 3.9.10 or higher installed
 - Git (optional, for cloning the repository)

 ### Checking Prerequisites